LightInTheBox (NYSE:LITB) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of LightInTheBox (NYSE:LITB – Free Report) in a research report released on Thursday.
-The firm issued a buy rating on the technology company’s stock.
+StockNews.com started coverage on shares of LightInTheBox (NYSE:LITB – Free Report) in a research note issued to investors on Friday morning.
+The brokerage issued a buy rating on the technology company’s stock.

-LightInTheBox (NYSE:LITB – Get Free Report) last announced its quarterly earnings results on Monday, March 25th.
-The technology company reported ($0.04) earnings per share for the quarter.
-The firm had revenue of $135.56 million during the quarter.
+LightInTheBox (NYSE:LITB – Get Free Report) last released its earnings results on Monday, March 25th.
+The technology company reported ($0.04) earnings per share (EPS) for the quarter.
+The company had revenue of $135.56 million for the quarter.

 LightInTheBox Company Profile